Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: Post-Newtonian Hamilton dynamics of nonspinning compact binaries

 \subsubsection{3PN-accurate results}

 The dynamical invariants of two-body dynamics were computed by \cite{damour-88} at the 2PN level and then generalized to the 3PN level of accuracy by \cite{damour1-00}.
 We are displaying here 3PN-accurate formulae.
-The periastron advance parameter $k$ reads
+The periastron advance parameter $k$ reads\footnote{Let us note a misprint in Eq.\ (4.16) of \cite{damour1-00}: the prefactor ``3'' in the term proportional to $i_3(\nu)$ should be removed.}

 The 3PN-accurate formula for the orbital period reads

 These expressions have direct applications to binary pulsars \citep{damour-88}.
 Explicit analytic orbit solutions of the conservative dynamics through 3PN order are given by \cite{memmesheimer-05}.
 The 4PN periastron advance was first derived by \cite{damour-15,damour-16}, with confirmation provided in a later rederivation \citep{bernard-17a}; also see \cite{letiec-17}.